 Please read the instructions carefully and ensure that all the information entered is correct.
 Please ensure you hit the submit button rather than simply logging out of the application.
 You will receive a confirmation email that your application has been successfully submitted.
 This is for your records only.
 If you do not receive the confirmation email within 24 hours, you must call the Department of Residences at (905) 688-5550 x3370.
 It is possible your application was not successfully submitted.
 Your application is not complete until Brock University receives your $600-application fee.
 Please visit our FAQ for assistance in paying the $600-application fee.

-Accommodations in Vallee, Earp, Village, Lowenberger and Gateway Suites residences are available for students with special needs.
+Accommodations in Vallee, Earp, Village, Lowenberger, Residence 8, and Gateway Suites residences are available for students with special needs.
 There are rooms with special features, such as visual fire alarms and washrooms, which are available for students with physical disabilities.
 Please indicate any such accommodations that are required on your residence application and complete the appropriate documentation.
 There is a section for this purpose.
-In addition students requiring such accommodations to register with Brock’s Student Accessibility Services and provide SAS with any necessary documentation.
+In addition, students requiring such accommodations should register with Brock’s Student Accessibility Services and provide SAS with any necessary documentation.
 Please visit our webpage on Medical and Special Consideration for more information.

-If you wish to notify us of a medical condition which would not be described as a disability, we require that you indicate this in your residence application and send us a completed residence medical and special consideration form by June 3, 2019.
-Supporting documentation can be sent by email to firstname.lastname@example.org.
+If you wish to notify us of a medical condition which would not be described as a disability, we require that you indicate this in your residence application and send us a completed residence medical and special consideration form by June 1, 2021.
+Supporting documentation can be sent by email to email@example.com.
 It can also be sent by regular mail.
 Our mailing address can be found in our Frequently Asked Questions.
-Or you can fax documents to the Manager of Residence Admissions and Administration at 905-688-0797.
+Or you can fax documents to the Manager, Residence Admissions and Administration at 905-688-0797.

 Please note that residence is high density living and it may be difficult to control the environment to the extent that some students require.
 Residence Life staff can help educate others but we do not make special arrangements for students with allergies or migraines because we believe only the student can assess whether accommodation in this environment is safe and conducive to a healthy lifestyle.
 Students returning to residence need to submit the Residence Medical and Special Consideration request form only if their information has changed since the last time they applied to residence.